William Davis (Royal Navy officer): Naval career

-After the War Davis was made Director of Underwater Weapons at the Admiralty and then, from 1948, Chief of Staff to the Commander-in-Chief, Home Fleet.
+After the war Davis was made Director of Underwater Weapons at the Admiralty and then, from 1948, chief of staff to the Commander-in-Chief, Home Fleet.
 He became Naval Secretary in 1950 and Flag Officer, Second in Command of the Mediterranean Fleet in 1952.
 He went on to be Vice Chief of the Naval Staff in 1954 and Commander-in-Chief, Home Fleet and Commander-in-Chief, Eastern Atlantic Area in 1958.
 He was First and Principal Naval Aide-de-camp to the Queen from 1959 to 1960.
 He retired in 1960.

 Family

-On 28 April 1934 he married Lady Gertrude Elizabeth Phipps, daughter of Constantine Phipps, 3rd Marquess of Normanby; they went on to have two sons and two daughters.
+Davis married Lady Gertrude Elizabeth Phipps, daughter of Constantine Phipps, 3rd Marquess of Normanby, on 28 April 1934; they went on to have two sons and two daughters.
 His first cousin was the actor Stringer Davis, husband of Margaret Rutherford.